cryptohack/cryptohack-blog/_posts/2022-06-15-new-challenges-june-2022.md

 - **Real Curve Crypto** (Elliptic Curves): A difficult and clever challenge for all the ECC junkies. _Contributed by jschnei_
 - **MDFlag** (Hash Functions): A more involved version of MD0 that sees you dig deeper into a famous attack on some hash functions. _Contributed by giladk_
 - **TLS Part 1** (Hash Functions): The first part of a practical tutorial on the nuts and bolts of TLS cryptography.
+- **No Way Back Home** (Maths Brainteasers): Another one for fans of modular arithmetic challenges, which combines elements of multiple cryptosystems. _Contributed by DCryp7_

 ### Current scoreboard